AmityTek/laravel-viva-payments/readme.md

 ## Exceptions

-When the VivaPayments API returns an error, a `Sebdesign\VivaPayments\VivaException` is thrown.
+When the VivaPayments API returns an error, a `AmityTek\VivaPayments\VivaException` is thrown.

 For any other HTTP error a `GuzzleHttp\Exception\ClientException` is thrown.